Training pants: Wetness lining

-In addition to the visual wetness indicator, some companies have gone as far as to introduce a liner inside their training pants, specifically in the area most frequently urinated.
-This liner is intended to make wearers feel discomfort or cold upon urination, thus conditioning them to use the toilet.
+In addition to the visual wetness indicator, some companies have gone so far as to introduce a liner inside their training pants, specifically in the area most frequently used for urination.
+This liner is intended to cause wearers to feel discomfort or cold during urination, thus conditioning them to use the toilet.
 Pampers was the first one to use this feature with their Feel 'N Learn trainers, which were based specifically around the use of the wetness liner.
-This product and most other wetness liner products are now discontinued, likely due to lack of consumer interest.
+This product and most other wetness liner products are now discontinued, likely due to a lack of consumer interest.
 Most companies that use this feature also use the wetness indicator on their training pants.
-When Huggies used this feature on their Pull-Ups, they claimed that the wetness indicator is best suited for those who are visual learners, while the wetness liners are for those who learn from feeling.
+When Huggies used this feature on their Pull-Ups, they claimed that the wetness indicator is best suited for visual learners, while the wetness liners are for those who learn by feeling.

 Designs

 Some training pants depict licensed characters that are likely to be recognized by young children.

 Huggies has used Disney Princesses, Toy Story, Cars, Mickey Mouse, and Minnie Mouse on their Pull-ups.
 Pampers has used Bluey and My Little Pony: Friendship is Magic on their Easy Ups.
-Licensed characters are used on training pants to motivate the wearer by making the wearing of this garment more enjoyable.
+Licensed characters are used on training pants to motivate the wearer by making the garment more enjoyable.